Crystal: Crystallization

 Crystallization is the process of forming a crystalline structure from a fluid or from materials dissolved in a fluid.
-(More rarely, crystals may be deposited directly from gas; see thin-film deposition and epitaxy.)
+(More rarely, crystals may be deposited directly from gas; see: epitaxy and frost.)

 Crystallization is a complex and extensively-studied field, because depending on the conditions, a single fluid can solidify into many different possible forms.
 It can form a single crystal, perhaps with various possible phases, stoichiometries, impurities, defects, and habits.
 Or, it can form a polycrystal, with various possibilities for the size, arrangement, orientation, and phase of its grains.
 The final form of the solid is determined by the conditions under which the fluid is being solidified, such as the chemistry of the fluid, the ambient pressure, the temperature, and the speed with which all these parameters are changing.

 Specific industrial techniques to produce large single crystals (called boules) include the Czochralski process and the Bridgman technique.
 Other less exotic methods of crystallization may be used, depending on the physical properties of the substance, including hydrothermal synthesis, sublimation, or simply solvent-based crystallization.

 Large single crystals can be created by geological processes.
 For example, selenite crystals in excess of 10 m are found in the Cave of the Crystals in Naica, Mexico.
 For more details on geological crystal formation, see above.

 Crystals can also be formed by biological processes, see above.
 Conversely, some organisms have special techniques to prevent crystallization from occurring, such as antifreeze proteins.